Play Out creates engaging, multi-generational interactive concerts.

 Caitlin Sullivan is a cellist based in New York City.

-One of the earliest recipients of Carnegie Hall’s Ensemble Connect Fellowship, Caitlin discovered her passion for arts advocacy, and has been nurturing her skill for developing interactive concert experiences ever since.
+One of the earliest recipients of Carnegie Hall’s Ensemble Connect Fellowship, Caitlin discovered her passion for arts advocacy, and has been nurturing her skill for developing interactive concerts ever since.
 She has visited schools, universities, hospitals, retirement homes, correctional facilities, museums, and concert spaces as a performer and teaching artist for numerous ensembles.
-She creates environments that encourage personal connections to classical music and beyond.
+She creates environments that encourage personal connections to classical and contemporary music.

 Formerly the Director of Education Programming for The Knights, Caitlin designed over a dozen interactive family concerts performed at the Clark Art Institute, Museum of Art and Design, Lighthouse Works on Fishers Island, as well as the Queens Theater and Brooklyn Children’s Museum as part of the WQXR Classical Kids Fair.
-She has overseen partnerships with USDAN Summer Camp for the Arts, the New York Philharmonic, and others.
+She has overseen partnerships with USDAN Summer Camp for the Arts, and the New York Philharmonic.

-As a cellist, Caitlin has performed with, recorded, and toured extensively with The Knights and the New York Philharmonic, making regular appearances at Lincoln Center and Carnegie Hall with these ensembles, as well as multiple concert tours throughout the United States, Europe, and Asia.
+As a cellist, Caitlin has performed with, recorded, and toured extensively with The Knights and the New York Philharmonic.
+She has appeared regularly at Lincoln Center and Carnegie Hall with these ensembles, as well as multiple concert tours throughout the United States, Europe, and Asia.

 photo by Whitney Browne